 Many of us have had a niggle or injury brought about or aggravated by exercise.
-Correct management of these issues is important to prevent it from worsening, seeing us drop out of your exercise routine or potentially causing other problems in the future.
+Correct management of these issues is important to prevent it from worsening, dropping out of your exercise routine or potentially causing other problems in the future.

 A warm-up is essential to manage or prevent injuries